Magic Quadrant for Mobile Data Protection

 - Line of business (LOB) revenue, and other basic financial and organizational metrics

-- Hardware encryption subsystems, offered by vendors listed in the Market Overview section, are enabling technologies that may be exploited by MDP products, rather than complete solutions.
-Thus, they are not ranked in this Magic Quadrant.
+- Hardware encryption subsystems offered in CPUs or storage drives are enabling technologies that may be utilized by MDP products, rather than complete solutions.
+Examples include Intel AES-NI and TCG Opal SEDs

-- Open-source projects AxCrypt and TrueCrypt offer free data encryption tools, but they are not commercially supported.
+- Open-source projects that lack commercial support.
+An example is TrueCrypt.
 Gartner monitors open-source projects and will consider future project distributions when we see evidence of commercial support.

 - Companies that otherwise did not meet inclusion criteria and, in most cases, have not responded to requests for several years were not pursued and are no longer mentioned here.